xendarboh/xendev/README.md

 Overpowered "dotfiles" intended to run in a number of ways; either within a:

-- terminal of your choice
-- customized gpu-accelerated terminal
+- customized sandboxed gpu-accelerated terminal (recommended)
-- x11docker-powered full, but minimal, desktop
+- x11docker-powered full, but minimal, desktop (interesting)
+- terminal of your choice (minimal requirements)

+Note: Developed on and for Linux; other host compatibility is unknown.

 ## Quickstart